containers/conmon/docs/conmon.8.md

 Path to the program to execute when the container terminates its execution.

 **--exit-command-arg**
 Additional arguments to pass to the exit command.
-Can be specified multiple time.
+Can be specified multiple times.

 **--exit-delay**
 Delay before invoking the exit command (in seconds).